+Physical risks:

-Physical risks: Physical risks emanating from climate change can be event-driven (acute) such as increased severity of extreme weather events (e.g., cyclones, droughts, floods, and fires).
-They can also relate to longer-term shifts (chronic) in precipitation and temperature and increased variability in weather patterns (e.g. sea level rise) 1 .
-Transition risks: Climate-related risks can also be associated with the transition to a lower- carbon global economy, the most common of which relate to policy and legal actions, technology changes, market responses, and reputational considerations 1 .
-Climate-related opportunity refers to the potential positive impacts related to climate change on an organization.
+Physical risks emanating from climate change can be event-driven (acute) such as increased severity of extreme weather events (e.g., cyclones, droughts, floods, and fires).
+They can also relate to longer-term shifts (chronic) in precipitation and temperature and increased variability in weather patterns (e.g. sea level rise) .

+Transition risks:

+Climate-related risks can also be associated with the transition to a lower-carbon global economy, the most common of which relate to policy and legal actions, technology changes, market responses, and reputational considerations.

+Climate-related opportunity

+refers to the potential positive impacts related to climate change on an organization.
 Efforts to mitigate and adapt to climate change can produce opportunities for organizations, such as through resource efficiency and cost savings, the adoption and utilization of low-emission energy sources, the development of new products and services, and building resilience along the supply chain.
+Climate-related opportunities will vary depending on the region, market, and industry in which an organization operates.

+Stranded assets:

-Climate-related opportunities will vary depending on the region, market, and industry in which an organization operates 1 .
-Stranded assets: Stranded assets are now generally accepted to be those assets that at some time prior to the end of their economic life (as assumed at the investment decision point), are no longer able to earn an economic return (i.e. meet the company's internal rate of return), as a result of changes associated with the transition to a low-carbon economy (lower than anticipated demand / prices).
+Stranded assets are now generally accepted to be those assets that at some time prior to the end of their economic life (as assumed at the investment decision point), are no longer able to earn an economic return (i.e. meet the company's internal rate of return), as a result of changes associated with the transition to a low-carbon economy (lower than anticipated demand / prices).
 Or, in simple terms, assets that turn out to be worth less than expected as a result of changes associated with the energy transition.

-2 a.
-Describe the board's oversight of climate-related risks and opportunities
+1 2021-TCFD-Implementing\Guidance.pdf (bbhub.io)

-2021-TCFD-Implementing_Guidance.pdf (bbhub.io) Stranded Assets - Carbon Tracker Initiative
+Stranded Assets - Carbon Tracker Initiative